nicola/nicola.github.io/_posts/2015-09-08-decentralized-principles.md

 categories: Decentralized Web
 ---

-In this article I will briefly introduce the my three key aspect that a decentralized web I think it should have.
+In this article I will briefly introduce the my three key aspect that a decentralized web I think should have.

-1. __Control__ of the data
+1. Users __Control__ are in control of their data
 2. __Interoperability__ across the services on the web and
 3. __Portability__ of the data